"Paint an image according to the pattern you see,

 The church in Nowa Ruda at present

-Father Sopoćko was concerned about the painting throughout his whole life and he was secretly sending numerous requests to move the painting to Vilnius.
-His request to place the painting at the Gate of Dawn in Vilnius, where it was originally displayed to be worshipped publicly, was not passed until 1982 (already after the death of Father Sopoćko).
-Father Tadeusz Kondrusiewicz, then the vicar at the Gate of Down, refused and suggested placing the painting in the Church of the Holy Spirit, where Father Aleksander Kaszkiewicz was the parish priest.
+Father Sopoćko remained concerned about the painting throughout his whole life.
+Secretly, he sent numerous requests to move the painting to Vilnius.
+He requested that the painting be placed at the Gate of Dawn in Vilnius, where it was originally displayed to be worshipped publicly.
+This request was not passed on until 1982 (already after the death of Father Sopoćko).
+When he received it, Father Tadeusz Kondrusiewicz, then the priest at the Gate of Down, refused and suggested placing the painting in the Church of the Holy Spirit, where Father Aleksander Kaszkiewicz was the parish priest.
 Initially hesitant, Father Kaszkiewicz eventually agreed to hang the picture in the Church of the Holy Spirit.
-This way Father Grasewicz made the decision to bring the painting back to Vilnius.
+So, Father Grasewicz made the decision to bring the painting back to Vilnius.

-To steer communists’ attention away from the extraordinary origin of the painting, at the one November night in 1986, the original painting in Nowa Ruda was secretly replaced with the prepared earlier copy.
-The residents of Nowa Ruda, who were gathering for prayer in the abandoned church, were not aware of this.
-With the assistance of the sisters of the Mother of Mercy (from the Gate of Dawn), the canvas was removed from the stretcher bar, rolled up, and, at the same night, taken first to Grodno, and then to the Church of the Holy Spirit in Vilnius.
+To steer the communists’ attention away from the extraordinary origin of the painting, one November night in 1986, the original painting in Nowa Ruda was secretly replaced with a copy prepared earlier.
+The residents of Nowa Ruda, who gathered in prayer in the abandoned church, were not aware of this.
+With the assistance of the Sisters of the Mother of Mercy (from the Gate of Dawn), the canvas was removed from the stretcher bar, rolled-up, and, the same night, taken first to Grodno, and then to the Church of the Holy Spirit in Vilnius.

-In the Church of the Holy Spirit, Father Kaszkiewicz ordered the restoration of the painting – damaged areas were covered with a new layer of the paint, which substantially changed the appearance of the face of Jesus, and the red inscription “JESUS, I TRUST IN YOU” was added at the bottom.
-Moreover, to fit the painting to the recess in the altar, the bottom edge of the image was folded-up and an oval part was added at the top.
+In the Church of the Holy Spirit, Father Kaszkiewicz ordered the restoration of the painting.
+Damaged areas were covered with a new layer of the paint.
+This substantially changed the appearance of the face of Jesus.
+The red inscription “JESUS, I TRUST IN YOU” was added at the bottom of the painting.
+Moreover, to fit the painting into the recess in the altar, the bottom edge was folded-up and an additional part added at the top.

 The changes were inconsistent with the artistic composition of the image painted by Prof. Kazimirowski in collaboration with Sister Faustina and Father Sopoćko.